iDigBio/idb-backend/idigbio_ingestion/README.md

 * `derivatives [{images, sounds}*]`: takes arguments of which buckets to run from, if none specified then all known buckets will be used

+To see latest status/log messages use `systemctl status idigbio-ingestion-$CMD.service`.
+Tab-completion should be active.